 Because of his potentially stubborn ways, low attention span, and pack mentality, he should only be taken on by someone who has previous doggy ownership experience.
 First-time dog owners might have a hard time with this pooch.
 The key is to never give in to his stubborn ways and be persistent with him when he isn’t concentrating.

-The Siberian Husky is a very healthy dog breed, and he enjoys a lifespan of 12 to 14 years.
+Huskies are a very healthy dog breed and enjoy a lifespan of 12 to 14 years.
 Like all pedigree dog breeds, he is prone to a particular set of health concerns more so than others.
 That’s not to say that he will not suffer from anything else.
 But the following conditions are ones to research and be aware of their symptoms to recognize them.

 Hip dysplasia: This is where the hip ball and socket joint has not formed correctly due to imbalanced growth.
 This can lead to lameness, paralysis, and other bone-related conditions.
 Both of his parents should have been tested for a good hip score, reducing his likeliness of developing poor hips himself.